SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

    - Rhythm and note density
    - Instrumentation conventions

-5. **Input Flexibility:** Implementing PDF/PNG scanning (Optical Music Recognition) to allow users to upload sheet music directly, streamlining the workflow for educators.
-This would eliminate the need for users to have MusicXML or MIDI files, making the tool more accessible.
+**User Experience Improvements:**

+5. **Better Onboarding:** "A lot of users got overwhelmed or used features wrong, so we need better onboarding and clearer guardrails."
+Developing interactive tutorials, tooltips, and progressive disclosure to help users understand the tool's capabilities and limitations.

+6. **Customization Controls:** "We also want customization controls to be more obvious up-front instead of buried."
+Making genre selection, difficulty settings, and style parameters more prominent in the interface, allowing users to shape outputs before generation.

-6. **Interactive Editing:** Developing an in-browser score editor that allows users to edit generated harmonies, regenerate specific sections, and see real-time updates.
+7. **Interactive Editing:** Developing an in-browser score editor that allows users to edit generated harmonies, regenerate specific sections, and see real-time updates.
 This would address the songwriter's need for iterative refinement and maintain user agency in the creative process.

-7. **Educational Modes:** Creating an "Educational Mode" that explains the theory behind generated choices, shows voice-leading analysis, and provides learning resources.
+8. **Educational Modes:** Creating an "Educational Mode" that explains the theory behind generated choices, shows voice-leading analysis, and provides learning resources.
 This would support the educator's use case while addressing academic integrity concerns.

-8. **User Learning:** Implementing systems that learn from user edits and preferences, adapting to individual styles over time.
-This would address the homogenization risk and create more personalized outputs.
+**Data and Deployment:**

+9. **Metadata Enhancement:** "We saw that difficulty tuning and style decisions depend on better metadata.
+So improving how we capture and use that data will help the harmonies feel more intentional."
+Enhancing metadata extraction and utilization to improve harmonic quality and user control.

+10. **Genre Expansion:** "We also want to expand into genres that don't have great digital resources—like mariachi or folk—using ethically sourced datasets."
+Developing support for underrepresented genres with ethically sourced training data.

+11. **Input Flexibility:** "And finally, scanning PDFs or images into MusicXML would make the tool way more usable for musicians who only have physical sheet music."
+Implementing PDF/PNG scanning (Optical Music Recognition) to allow users to upload sheet music directly, streamlining the workflow for educators.

+12. **Backend Integration:** "On the engineering side, we need the backend and frontend fully integrated and stable."
+Ensuring robust integration between frontend and backend components.

+13. **Audio Playback and Project Saving:** "Audio playback and saving projects are must-haves for real workflows."
+Adding audio preview capabilities and project persistence to support real-world usage patterns.

+**Accessibility and Ethical Safeguards:**

-9. **Accessibility Improvements:**
+14. **Accessibility Improvements:**
    - Multi-language support
    - Improved mobile responsiveness
-   - Audio preview capabilities
    - Tutorial and help systems

-10. **Ethical Safeguards:**
+15. **Ethical Safeguards:**
     - Clear data handling policies
     - Client-side processing options
     - Educational use guidelines